yujiri8/yujiri.xyz/spem/multiple_predicates.md

 You see a similar pattern in English with phrases like "come help me".
 That doesn't mean the same thing though; it means "come *in order to* help me", rather than "help me *by* coming".

-You can extend this to more complicated uses too: `mi ɑn ven ke ni zu nɑi ku neʃu no tizu` = "I prevented him from doing it by hiding the tool".
+You can extend this to more complicated uses too: `mi ɑn ven ke ni zu nɑy ku neʃu no tizu` = "I prevented them from doing it by hiding the tool".

 Another good example is "so that".
 Spem does this with the verb "try" (`vi`):